 How Much Should be in Your Emergency Fund?

-In this blog post, we are focusing on a $1000 starter emergency fund because it’s a great jumping off point.
+In this post, we are focusing on a $1000 starter emergency fund because it’s a great jumping off point.
+I decided to focus just on $1000 because most people aren’t able to get as much as $500 together if something bad happened, so having $1000 prepared would change their entire lives.

 When Can You Dip Into Your Emergency Fund?